 TABLEGROUP = htable1;

-Add the JAR dependency package of the OBKV-HBase client to the pom.xml file of the local Java project by referring to the following code.
-You can also refer to the OBKV-HBase client demo project.
+Add the OBKV-HBase client JAR package to the pom.xml file of your local Java project (or refer to OBKV-HBase demo).
+For more information about the compatibility of the OBKV-HBase client, see OBKV-HBase client compatibility.

 <dependency>